SINTEF/dlite/doc/concepts.md

 dlite_datamodel_get_property() and dlite_datamodel_set_property() can handle
 all supported property types.
 No storage strategy is needed.

-The table below summarises the different dtypes defined in DLite.
+The table below summarises the different dtypes defined in *dlite*.
 For more details, see dlite-type.h.
 Also note that this supports arbitrary dimensional arrays.
-All arrays are assumed to be continuous in memory in C-order.  *DLite* has currently no api for working with arrays as pointers to pointers.
+All arrays are assumed to be continuous in memory in C-order.  *dlite* has currently no api for working with arrays as pointers to pointers.

 type      | dtype          | sizes          | description                      | examples